nicoleman0/Aegis-AI-Agent/README.md

-# Aegis — Security Event Triage
+# Aegis: Security Event Triage

 Aegis is a small Python project for parsing security event logs, scoring events for risk, optionally enriching with threat intelligence, and generating a triage report.